microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/85.bot-authentication-sni/README.md

 Bot Framework v4 bot authentication using Subject Name/Issuer

 This bot has been created using Bot Framework, it shows how to use the bot authentication capabilities of Azure Bot Service.
 In this sample, we use a local or KeyVault certificate and the MSAL Subject Name/Issuer configuration to create the Bot Framework Authentication.
+> [!IMPORTANT]
->NOTE: Microsoft's first-party resources are required to test this sample.
+> Microsoft's first-party resources are required to test this sample.

 ## Interacting with the bot